peterbarretto/strapi-search-multilingual/README.md

    npm run develop
    ```

+3. **Sync collections using the single Sync Button in the Dashboard**:
+   Add the collections that you want the Sync button to be avalaible in the CMS.
+Click Sync and all the entries will be synced to the search collection.

-3. **Edit and save entries that need to be searched**:
+4. **Edit and save entries that need to be updated after the sync**:
    Open entries in strapi dashboard and save those.
-This will create the entries in the Strapi search collection which will then be queried to give you the results.
+This will create the entries in the Strapi search collection.

-4. **Sync collections using the single Sync Button in the Dashboard**:
-   Add the collections that you want the Sync button to be avalaible in the CMS

 5. **Use the Search API**:
    Query your multilingual content using the search endpoint provided by the plugin.